gcobb321/icloud3_v3_docs/docs/chapters/3_apple-acct.md

 ![](../images/evlog-stage-4-notes.png)

-#### Errors that can occur when logging into the Apple account
+### Errors may happen when logging into the Apple account

-The following are some of the errors that may occur during this process. iCloud3 tries to detect and report them but there are many conditions out of iCloud3's control, including:
+The following are some of the errors that may occur during this process. iCloud3 tries to detect and report them in the *Event Log*.
+This includes:

 1. Internet Connection Errors and Apple being down.
 This is rare but it does happen.